 The only realistic aim for ring-fence rental losses is to dissuade people from providing rental property in order to reduce competition for first home buyers.
-This is a poor use of tax policy, which should not be used to influence peoples investment decisions.
+This is a poor use of tax policy, which should not be used to influence people's investment decisions.
 In doing this, the policy change is putting the needs of first home buyers above those of renters.

-While there may be less competition from rental property buyers, this will be countered through higher rental prices making it harder for aspiring first home buyers to save for a deposit.
+While there may be less competition from rental property buyers, this will be countered through higher rental prices for renters, making it harder for those aspiring to be first home buyers to save a deposit.